-It shows up when your friend moves away, even though it’s a great move for them.
+Grief shows up when your friend moves away, even though it’s a great move for them.

-When you pack up a place you loved, even when it’s for a better one.
+Grief shows up when you pack up a place you loved, even when it’s for a better one.

-When you walk away from a friendship that isn’t your vibe anymore, and you know it’s the right decision, but you still feel like something inside you has been torn out.
+Grief shows up when you walk away from a friendship that isn’t your vibe anymore, and you know it’s the right decision, but you still feel like something inside you has been torn out.

-When you graduate … from anything.
+Grief shows up when you graduate … from anything.

-When the kids go back to school after the sweet sounds of their voices all summer long.
+Grief shows up when the kids go back to school after the sweet sounds of their voices all summer long.

-When your kids’ voices are deep and husky, and you realize they sound like real grown-up adults, and that tiny voice you knew for years is now simply and forever gone.
+Grief shows up when your kids’ voices are deep and husky, and you realize they sound like real grown-up adults, and that tiny voice you knew for years is now simply and forever gone.

-When one year ends and another begins, and even when a season ends and another begins.
+Grief shows up when one year ends and another begins, and even when a season ends and another begins.

-When you see someone you care for evolving or devolving; good or bad, they’re not who they were.
+Grief shows up when you see someone you care for evolving or devolving; good or bad, they’re not who they were.

-When you notice yourself evolving or devolving; good or bad, you’re not who you used to be.
+Grief shows up when you notice yourself evolving or devolving; good or bad, you’re not who you used to be.

 This is all grief.